galastrostats/general/bootstrap.md

 1. Construct an initial random sample of 5 points drawn from a Gaussian with mean = 0 and &sigma; = 1.
 Compare the directly computed &sigma; for this sample from `np.std` to  the input ("true") &sigma; as well as to the &sigma; found using `astroML.resample.bootstrap` with `np.std`.

 2. Using the discussion in section 2 of [Hesterberg (2004)](https://github.com/galastrostats/general/blob/master/JSM04-bootknife.pdf) and modeling your code on `astroML.resample.bootstrap`, construct a utility code called `smoothedbootstrap`.
 Test your smoothedbootstrap code on the sample from question 1 to determine whether it performs better than the ordinary bootstrap at recovering &sigma;.
-For a large number of initial samples, plot the ratios of the various &sigma; estimates.
+For a large number of initial samples, plot the distributions or ratios of the various &sigma; estimates to compare them.

+3. As time permits, construct a utility code to implement `bootknife` sampling as described in the article, and compare its performance to the smoothed bootstrap.